argilla-io/argilla/docs/index.rst

 .. code-block:: bash

-   pip install rubrix transformers datasets torch
+   pip install rubrix==0.7.0 transformers datasets torch

 Now, let's see an example: **Bootstraping data annotation with a zero-shot classifier**